yeshua453/website/docs/controls/navigationdrawer.md

 ### `indicator_shape`

 The shape of the selected destination indicator.

+Value is of type [`OutlinedBorder`](/docs/reference/types/outlinedborder).

+### `position`

-The value is an instance of [`OutlinedBorder`](/docs/reference/types/outlinedborder) class.
+The position of this drawer.

+Value is of type [`NavigationDrawerPosition`](/docs/reference/types/navigationdrawerposition) and defaults to `NavigationDrawerPosition.START`.

 ### `selected_index`

 The index for the current selected `NavigationDrawerDestination` or null if no destination is selected.

-A valid selected_index is an integer between 0 and number of destinations - 1.
+A valid selected_index is an integer between 0 and number of destinations - `1`.
 For an invalid `selected_index`, for example, `-1`, all destinations will appear unselected.

 ### `shadow_color`